AutoJenny/blog/docs/git_modules/ARCHITECTURE.md

 ### For Each Module
 - [ ] Module is self-contained
 - [ ] No cross-module dependencies
-- [ ] Uses only data layer for communication
+- [ ] Uses service layer for data access
 - [ ] Has clear integration points
 - [ ] Follows module boundaries
+- [ ] Template uses blueprint registration

 ### For Integration
 - [ ] Integration code coordinates modules